barbazul/1kfa/mod_guide_player.md

 not certain, the GM will call for you to take your Deckahedron and "flip".

-In conversation with GM and the rest of the table, you'll decide what move (or moves) your character is triggering and which of your character's attributes -- Str, Dex, or Int -- will be used to resolve the flip.
+In conversation with GM and the rest of the table, you'll decide what move your character is triggering and which of your character's attributes -- Str, Dex, or Int -- will be used to resolve the flip.
 There is a move card or a page in your base moves booklet for every move, so have that move card or page in your booklet ready.